S e e w a l d' s A r t G a l l e r y

 Definite field items to bring:

 1. A tripod with a 'ball head'.
 Notes on the right kind to get are further down- make sure you get the right one for your needs.
-If needed, low priced rentals are available from Michael.
+If needed, low priced rentals ($20 for one or two days) are available from Michael (rental fee can be applied toward purchase, as we now carry two lines at reasonable pricing).

-3. Camera and preferred film (does not matter which kind) or your digital memory card.
+3. Camera and preferred film (does not matter which kind) or your digital memory card and a back up one.

 4. Camera instruction manual.
 NEVER leave home without it.

-5. Spare batteries.
-If you don't have them, get them- and make sure they are charged up.
+5a.
+Spare batteries.
+If you don't have them, get them NOW- and make sure they are charged up.
 Who wants to be making a possible award winning image and then miss out because of this lack of preparedness?
-It's a good idea to have the charger handy for an emergency charge up.
-It's pretty easy to find a shop worker that will let you 'borrow' an electrical outlet and most re-charge fully in less than an hour.

 6. Small note pad and pen or pencil for making field notes.

-7. Hat and suntan screen.
+7. Hat and sunscreen.
 Especially if you are fair skinned.
 99% of the time it's very sunny here.
 For your northerners flying in: even if it's overcast, fair skinned people tend to get sun burnt due to our southern location in So.
-California, closer to the equator.
+California, closer to the equator- the UV rays are dangerous.

-8. Polarizer filter.
-It screws on the front of your lens- (for most lenses, but not all).
+8. UV and Polarizer filters.
+They screws on the front of your lens- (for most lenses).
 If you have an 'auto focus' camera, you will need the 'circular polarizer', if you don't, a regular 'linear' one is the type you will need, and those are less expensive.
 They run about $50 -$60, depending on brand name/style needed.
 The best money you will ever spend, besides taking a Seewald class or getting the right tripod and ball head ;/) .
+NOTE: we now carry them, and ours average $30.

 About 20% of our students show up thinking their 'UV' filter is a polarizer, IT IS NOT!
-If not sure, go check your filter now, it should say PL on it, or PL CIR for 'circular polarizer' (meaning not that it's round, but that you can let your auto-focus mechanism work THRU it.
+If not sure, go check your filter now, it should say PL on it, or PL CIR for 'circular polarizer' (NOT meaning that it's round, but that it will let auto-focus mechanisms work THRU it).
+Michael has one for each lens and just leaves them on, as it's virtually needed to enhance every scene out there.
+You'll see it in class, and furthermore ... here is why, look at the difference one makes!

 Click photo to enlarge.